Close

 From time to time, they release consultation papers, asking stakeholders to provide input that will help shape registration standards, codes and guidelines, and policies.

-Where there are consultations which have closed, they will be shown under Past Consultations, along with the submissions that were received.
+Where there are consultations which have closed, they will be shown under Past consultations, along with the submissions that were received.

 For information about our consultation process, visit the Procedures page.